Detecting isotropic density and nematic fluctuations using ultrafast coherent phonon spectroscopy: Nematic fluctuations

 \section{Nematic fluctuations}

 As an example of an order parameter fluctuation that couples differently to the electromagnetic field, we consider fluctuations above the nematic ordering transition (in the isotropic phase).
 Since we are interested in a nematic collective mode in the zero-momentum limit, just as in the case of plasmons, we require that the mode be gapped at $|\textbf q| \rightarrow 0$.
 This is ensured by the presence of long range interactions in three dimensions that can be decomposed into various irreducible representations of the underlying point group.
 In the nematic channel for a square lattice, the decomposition will result in a $k_x^2 -k_y^2$ ($B_{1g}$) form factor in the nematic susceptibility~\cite{Gallais2013, Gallais2016}.
 For simplicity, we will confine ourselves to the case where $\textbf q$ is taken to zero along the axis perpendicular to the anisotropy; although this is not the most general treatment of the problem, our analysis can be easily extended to the case where the momentum transfers are in the plane of the anisotropy.
-To see that the nematic fluctuations are gapped at zero momentum transfer, we have to evaluate the nematic susceptibility~\cite{Gallais2016} \beq \chi^n_0(\textbf q, i\omega_m) = \frac{1}{V} \sum_{\textbf k} f_{\textbf k, \textbf q}^2 \frac{n_f( \epsilon_{\textbf k + \textbf q} ) - n_f( \epsilon_{\textbf k} )}{i\omega_m + \epsilon_{\textbf k + \textbf q} - \epsilon_{\textbf k}}, \eeq where $2 f_{\textbf k, \textbf q} = \left[(k_x^2 - k_y^2) + (k_x + q_x)^2 - (k_y + q_y)^2\right] $, $V$ is the volume and $\epsilon_{\textbf k}$ is the dispersion.
-Similar to the Lindhard function, $\chi^n_0(\textbf q, i\omega_m) \sim q^2$ for $|\textbf q| v_f\ll \omega$, and hence, long range interactions yield a gap in the fluctuation spectrum.
+To see that the nematic fluctuations are gapped at zero momentum transfer, we have to evaluate the nematic susceptibility~\cite{Gallais2016} \beq \pi^n_q = \frac{1}{V} \sum_{\textbf k} f_{\textbf k, \textbf q}^2 \frac{n_f( \epsilon_{\textbf k + \textbf q} ) - n_f( \epsilon_{\textbf k} )}{i\omega_m + \epsilon_{\textbf k + \textbf q} - \epsilon_{\textbf k}}, \eeq where $2 f_{\textbf k, \textbf q} = \left[(k_x^2 - k_y^2) + (k_x + q_x)^2 - (k_y + q_y)^2\right] $, $V$ is the volume and $\epsilon_{\textbf k}$ is the dispersion.
+Similar to the Lindhard function, $\pi^n_q \sim |\textbf q|^2$ for $|\textbf q| v_f\ll \omega$, and hence, long range interactions yield a gap in the fluctuation spectrum.
 Moreover, due to the long-range character of the interactions, even though we work in the continuum limit, the nematic collective mode (like the plasmons) is undamped.
 This is in contrast with known results~\cite{Fradkin2001, Kivelson2003} where, in the presence of screening, damping effects dominate in the isotropic phase, and hence, collective mode oscillations become effectively indetectable.
-In addition, recent experiments~\cite{Blumberg2016-arXiv, Blumberg2016-PRB} in the high temperature superconducting pnictides detect a well defined collective mode as the temperature is lowered, indicating that long-range interactions or lattice effects could be important in keeping the modes sharp and detectable by femto-second spectroscopy.
+In addition, recent experiments~\cite{Blumberg2016-arXiv, Blumberg2016-PRB} in the high temperature superconducting pnictides detect a well defined collective mode as the temperature is lowered, indicating that long-range interactions or lattice effects could be important in keeping the modes sharp and detectable by femto-second spectroscopy (an alternate viewpoint has been adopted by the authors of Ref.~\cite{Schmalian2015} where vertex corrections dress the $d$-wave bubble and give rise to a peak that gets sharper when approaching the nematic instability).